Last week on Friday I got my normal nerdy newsletter from a trusted source and it changed how I do my job.

 How ChatGPT search pulls in data

-Probably mostly comes from Bing
+Probably mostly from Bing and a few whales (publishers)

 OpenAI claims that the results for this new feature come from “third-party search providers, as well as content provided directly by our partners”